Chief Massasoit of the Wampanoag Confederacy

 Witness Post: Massasoit

-There is a small cul-de-sac that we ran past in the Bernal Heights neighborhood of San Francisco, of all places, named Massasoit.
+There is a small cul-de-sac in the Bernal Heights neighborhood of San Francisco, of all places, named Massasoit.
 The name is rich in the American tradition, often lost to time and place.
 What that particular street name is doing in San Francisco is a mystery: it was either named by a family with New England connections or one with a fondness for Native American history.

 The word Massasoit was the title given to the Chief of the Wampanoag Tribe (aka the Wampanoag Confederacy) of Native Americans.
-They were one of the dominant Indian tribes in what is now Massachusetts.
-Chief Massasoit was the leader who saved the first Pilgrims from certain starvation during the winter of 1620, after the Pilgrims landed at Plymouth Rock along the Atlantic Coast.
-The Pilgrims had sailed from England to the new territory to avoid religious persecution that had threatened them at home.
+They were one of the dominant Indian tribes in what is now Massachusetts and Rhode Island.
+Chief Massasoit was the leader who saved the first Pilgrims from certain starvation during the winters of 1620 and 1621, after the Pilgrims landed at Plymouth Rock along the Atlantic Coast.
+The Pilgrims had sailed from England to the new territory to avoid religious persecution that had threatened them in Holland.
 The earliest years of the immigrant colony’s founding were challenging and growing sustainable crops was a constant struggle.
-The Wampanoag Chief taught the Pilgrims where to plant their crops, how to grow the best variety and the ways to harvest them successfully.
+The Wampanoag Chief taught the Pilgrims where to plant their crops, how to grow the best varieties and the ways to harvest them successfully.

 Chief Massasoit developed relationships with the early immigrants, many of whom history buffs will remember from their grade school colonial history lessons: Miles Standish, John Carver, William Bradford, Stephen Hopkins and Edward Winslow, among others.
 Fifteen years later, in 1635, the Chief helped forge an alliance with other Indian tribes, which protected the Pilgrims during the violent Pequot Indian Wars.